Healing, Reinvention, and the Human Experience

 Rethinking Wellbeing Through Art and Space

-Who I work with
+Who I Speak To

-Women’s organizations and leadership groups
+Women’s organizations and leadership communities

 Healthcare and wellness professionals